jahyeha/conceptMap/README.md

 ![][1]
 ## How to create a Concept Map
-- Extract Concepts from Video Subtitles of an Educational Youtube channel(for Physics) using TF-IDF(Term Frequency-Inverse Document Frequency) and Hirarchical Clustering
+- Extract Concepts from Video Subtitles of an Educational Youtube channel(for Physics) using TF-IDF(Term Frequency-Inverse Document Frequency) and Hierarchical Clustering
 - Define relationships between concepts through rank-based structures using Wikipedia links
 - Create a Concept Map in a Website -using Django framework